AndrewOchych/AndrewOchych/README.md

 #### I'm Front-End Developer from Ukraine.
 I’m a freelance web developer with passion for the latest solutions and interactive design.
 I enjoy working with cutting edge web technologies.
 I'm a creative person.
 I have no fear of new things and tasks.
 I'm always open to new challenges.

 ## I'm a Husband, Father,and WebDeveloper!

-- 🔭 I’m currently working on a [myWebSite][website]!
+- 🌱 I’m currently learning React Apollo-client Graphql 🤣
-- 🌱 I’m currently studying React 🤣
+- 🔭 Examples of my works you can see on my [myWebSite][website]!
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm looking to mentor to help me faster learning
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects and  get offer React developer
-- ⚡ Fun fact: I love to play computer games/travel
+- ⚡ Fun fact: I love to play computer games, travel and watching football

 ### Connect with me: